paarthjindal/Dass_ass2/q1/src/features.md

 - Update order delivery time to a negative value.
 - Mark a order delivered when its in the "In Kitchen" phase.
 - Toggle duty when already working on an order.
+- View Delivery History When No Orders Have Been Delivered.

 ## Customer
 - Place a same order twice and it should make them separate entry.
 - Check order status of the order which doesnt exist.
 - Check order status of the order which belongs to some other user.
+- Place an Order with No Items.
+- Place an Order with Invalid Item Selection.
+- Place an Order When No Delivery Agents Are Available (for Home Delivery).

+# Assumtions Or Things which are not treated as error in my implementations are:
+- We can Add a Delivery Agent with an Existing Name.
+- Only for a Single Restaurant.
+- No Cancellation of the order is allowed.